The Ghibli Museum, conceived by its legendary director Hayao Miyazaki himself, is a must-visit item on many visitors’ Tokyo itinerary.

 Children (under 4 years): free (no ticket needed)

-The prices above are what you pay if you purchase the ticket at a Lawson convenience store.
+The prices above are what you pay if you purchase the ticket at a Lawson convenience store in Japan.

 If you book online, or through an agency, the price will be higher because they include additional fees and services.
 Some sites don’t have children tickets, so you’ll need to purchase an adult ticket, even if younger than 19 years old.